ClimateImpactLab/carleton_mortality_2022/5_scc/README.md

 - Divides this value by the quantity of added CO2 (1 Gt C * 44.0098 / 12.011 = 3.66 Gt CO2) to achieve \$/ton CO2
 - Computes the NPV of this time series of marginal damages using various discount rates

+To operate the code, first ensure that you are in the `mortalityverse` conda environment.

+Then, it is recommended you run the notebook cell by cell.
+There are a few toggles explained in the notebook which, which allow users to either calculate the point estimate of SCCs vs damage function uncertatinty, produce SCCs including or excluding adaptation costs, among other things.

-To operate the code, navigate to the latest mortality notebook in `pFAIR/damages` (currently `v.0.5`) and follow the steps outlined in the documentation.
-The crucial link between the `pFAIR` notebooks and this repository is the output directory of the damage functions generated in `4_damage_function` .
-Be sure that the paths specified in the notebook correspond to the correct damage function coefficient output (i.e., the intended csv file in `data/4_damage_function/damages`).
-The corresponding output path should be `data/5_scc/global`.
+The crucial link between the `pFAIR` notebooks and this repository is the output directory of the damage functions generated in `4_damage_function`.
+The toggles above will determine which input file is selsected.
+Be sure that the paths specified in the notebook correspond to the correct damage function coefficient output (i.e., the intended csv file in `data/4_damage_function/`).
+The corresponding output path where the SCCs will be saved should be `data/5_scc/global`.

-`pFAIR` estimates SCCs under several types of uncertainty, following Carleton et al. (2019):
+While the complete FAIR/SCC step estimates SCCs under several types of uncertainty, following Carleton et al. (2022):

 1. **Point estimates**: SCC estimates based on the median fair parameters and mean damage functions.
-2. **Climate-only uncertainty**: SCC estimates based on Monte Carlo draws from FAIR uncertainty and mean damage functions.
+2. **Damage function uncertainty**: SCC estimates based on median fair parameters and quantile damage functions.
-3. **Damage function uncertainty**: SCC estimates based on median fair parameters and quantile damage functions.
+3. **Climate-only uncertainty**: SCC estimates based on Monte Carlo draws from FAIR uncertainty and mean damage functions.
 4. **Full uncertainty**: SCC estimates based on Monte Carlo draws from the FAIR uncertainty and quantile damage functions.

+...
+The `FAIR_pulse.ipynb` notebook provided in this public release will only allow users to calculate the first 2.
+Calculating climate and full uncertanty requires running 100,000 simulations which uses an extraordinary amount of memmory, which we ourselves use server clusters to run.

 See the `pFAIR` documentation for instructions on running the various types of uncertainty presented in Carleton et al. Note that the tables showing SCC uncertainty in the main text and appendix of Carleton et al (2020) provide the IQR from these runs.